Jon Noyes – Music Director & Founder

 Barbara Brauner – General Manager

 Barbara Brauner joined Fairfield County Children’s Choir in 2003.
 A former administrator in theater management, she has overseen hundreds of national tours for the educational field including drama, comedy and ethnic dance performances.
-Ms. Brauner also works in administration for The Westport Historical Society.
+Ms. Brauner also works as the Assistant to the Director at the Westport Historical Society.
 She lives in Trumbull with her husband and two daughters.

 Alicen Gachi – Assistant Choir Manager